simon-debruijn/redusance/README.md

 const max = numbers.reduce(...toMax());
 ```

+## Overview reducer functions

+### Common
+- `toGroups` groups elements of an array into categories based on a provided grouping function.

+### Numbers
+- `toSum` calculates the sum of all numerical elements in an array.
+- `toAvg` calculates the average (mean) of numeric elements in an array.
+- `toMedian` calculates the median of numeric elements in an array.
+- `toMax` finds the maximum value in an array of numbers.

 ## Comparing to Lodash and others
 While libraries like Lodash offer their own powerful and flexible method chaining capabilities, Redusance focuses on enhancing the native JavaScript experience.
 Lodash provides a comprehensive suite of utilities that extend beyond what native JavaScript offers, but it requires adherence to its own syntax and methods.